STEM Education Scholars

 - Mentoring from Science Education faculty

 Scholars are paid hourly (currently $8.50 per hour) and can work a maximum of 35 hours a week during the summer and at least 15 and up to 20 hours a week during the regular semesters.
 The program does not provide room and board during the summer or academic year and does not pay tuition and fees.
 The award does not qualify a student for in-state tuition.

-The TTU/HHMI STEM Education Scholar Program is an integral part of the overall TTU/HHMI Program at CISER, which also supports the research activities of STEM majors who work in faculty research laboratories.
+The CISER STEM Education Scholar Program is an integral part of the overall CISER Program (1992-2014) at CISER, which also supports the research activities of STEM majors who work in faculty research laboratories.

 - TTU undergraduates (full-time undergraduate students only);

 - in good academic standing (3.0 GPA or higher);

 - interested in a career as a STEM (Science, Technology, Engineering, and Math) Educator;

 - either an American citizen or permanent resident or, in the case of foreign nationals, hold a visa allowing her/him to work in this country;

 - able and willing to limit their employment to this position and to limit summer courses;